Zimbra/zm-zimlet-guide/README.md

 ## Gotchas

   - A lot of React code examples use setState to trigger re-rendering of components.
-In Preact setState is asynchronous.
-Be careful when using it and avoid it if you can.
+Be careful when using it as it works asynchronous and avoid it if you can.
   - The Zimlet is Sandboxed and runs in a separate environment that feels like an iframe.
-You cannot use global variables like window.location to get anything done.
+Global variables like window.location can be accessed using window.parent.location.
   - Interacting with the DOM directly will not work in most cases as that is abstracted away by the framework.
+If you really must you can do things like  window.parent.querySelectorAll and window.parent.document.body.appendChild.

 ## Analyzing the Zimlet